96boards/website/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 The issues in this repository are for bugs with the website itself.
-For support requests, please ask at the appropriate forum in https://discuss.96boards.org/c/products/ For bug reports, please fill out the information below.
+For bug reports, please fill out the information below.
 Be as detailed as possible.
 -->